Everything we want to see in Disney’s ‘Hamilton’ musical film

 When the biggest Broadway show in recent history is releasing a filmed version of the original cast though, this may set a precedent.
 If even Hamilton can release a filmed version, why can’t other popular shows like Wicked or Dear Evan Hanson?
 These shows may be getting film versions, but people want to see the real thing, not a film version.
 We are not throwing away our shot at more Broadway recordings.

-Hamilton will be released in the US October 21st, 2021 by Disney.
+Hamilton will be released by Disney in the U.S. October 21st, 2021.